 Stress can cause an itchy scalp as stress disrupts our gut health which, in turn, effects our skin.
 As with most health complaints, eating a healthy balanced diet containing plenty of good quality fat will help your scalp and skin health in general.
 See my post about what to eat for health skin.

-Yeast or fungal overgrowth is particularly common on the scalp and can lead to patches of scaly scaby skin, with lots of general dryness.
+Yeast or fungal overgrowth is particularly common on the scalp.
+It can lead to patches of scaly scaby skin, with lots of general dryness.
 We all have some yeast on our skin/scalp but if it gets out of hand, it causes problems.
 Yeast overgrowth happens normally due to a combination of stress, and unhealthy diet and using products that are too harsh.
 So the best way to deal with it is to improve your diet (a decent pro-biotic would be the best place to start), cut down on sugar (yeast overgrowth goes hand-in-hand with eating too much sugar – sugar feeds yeast growth), deal with your stress and use a gentle, natural shampoo.

 If you wash your hair too regularly with a shampoo that contains a very high level of sulphates (look at the ingredients, one of the first listed is probably sodium lauryl sulphate) then you are probably stripping your hair and scalp of too many of its precious natural oils.
 We wash our hair to remove dirt and oil, but we shouldn’t remove too much oil – that’s the necessary oil that protects our skin.
 If you are interested in learning more about how clever our skin is, you can read my blog about filaggrin here.